 Bounce rates are at an all-time high for some websites.
 In some cases, site owners are seeing between 70% to 90% bounce rates.

-Hopefully, you’re keeping an eye on your Wix analytics to see how your visitors are behaving.
-If you’re witnessing more bounce rates than you’d care to admit, then it’s time to do something about it.
+Hopefully, you’re keeping an eye on your Wix analytics to see how your visitors behave.
+If you’re witnessing more bounce rates than you’d care to admit, it’s time to do something about it.

-Now, the goal isn’t to try and convert every visitor that comes to your site.
-This is impossible, especially since you’ll likely drag in a few bad seeds who aren’t qualified to be a prospect (let alone a customer).
+Now, the goal isn’t to try converting every visitor who comes to your site.
+This is impossible, especially since you’ll likely drag in a few bad seeds which aren’t qualified to be a prospect (let alone a customer).

 You want to weed them out.
-A great way to do this is with exit intent popups.
+A great way to do this is with exit intent popups for Wix.

-You can use these to capture leads from those who are interested in what you have to offer but just aren’t ready to purchase.
+You can use these to capture leads from those interested in what you have to offer but aren’t ready to purchase.
 In the process, you grow your email list and potentially re-engage them down the line and get them to come back and buy.

-If you’ve never used exit intent popups, not to worry.
+If you’ve never used exit intent popups, do not worry.
 We’re going to cover the basics.

 What Are Exit Intent Popups

-Maybe you’re new to the world of internet marketing and are wondering how you can use exit intent popups to benefit your business.
+Maybe you’re new to internet marketing and wondering how you can use exit intent popups to benefit your business.

-Well, the way exit intent popups work is exactly how it sounds — they pop up when a visitor is about to exit.
-They’ve shown the intent to exit, so it triggers your popup.
+Well, the way exit intent popups work is precisely how it sounds –, they pop up when a visitor is about to exit.
+They’ve shown the intent to leave, so it triggers your popup.

-And the popup that shows asks for their first name and email in exchange for a coupon, free download, or another freebie they’d be interested in giving up their details for.
+And the shown popup asks for their first name and email in exchange for a coupon, free download, or another freebie they’d be interested in giving up their details.

 The key now is to learn how to implement exit intent popups into your strategy effectively.

-5 Tips for Using Exit Intent Popups to Convert
+5 Tips for Using Wix Exit Intent Popups to Convert

 You built a beautiful Wix website for your professional business or service.
 Now, it’s time to start capturing some leads.